LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+## version 0.64.0
+*Released*: 29 May 2020
+* Merge AssayReimportRunButton from Biologics and SampleManager and move here for common use
+* Add isGPAT utility method to AssayProtocol model
+* Move getRunDetailsQueryColumns from SampleManager
+* Check for null or undefined value in initSelect for QuerySelect

 ### version 0.63.3
 *Released*: 27 May 2020
 * Issue 40008: Allow override of heading shown on LineageSummary panel for the Parents and Children of a node